boydaihungst/gvfs.yazi/README.md

   save_password_autoconfirm = true,
   -- (Optional) mountpoint of gvfs.
 Default: /run/user/USER_ID/gvfs -- On some system it could be ~/.gvfs
+  -- You can't choose this path, it will be created automatically, Only changed if you know where gvfs mountpoint is.
   -- root_mountpoint = (os.getenv("XDG_RUNTIME_DIR") or ("/run/user/" .. ya.uid())) .. "/gvfs"
 })
 ```